johnandrea/fan-chart/README.md

 # fan-chart.py

 A program which will produce a full circle genealogy descendant fan chart from a GEDCOM input.
+The output is intended to be used for large sheet printing at print services such as Staples (see below).

 Reasons for making my own program: